Stuart Fairchild Preview, Player Props: Reds vs. Cardinals

-Stuart Fairchild is back in action for the Cincinnati Reds versus Drew Rom and the St. Louis CardinalsSeptember 8 at 6:40 PM ET.
+On Saturday, Stuart Fairchild (batting .158 in his past 10 games) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
+First pitch is at 6:40 PM ET.

-He is back in action for the first time since September 3, when he went 0-for-1 against the Cubs.
+He had a hitless performance in his last game (0-for-1) against the Cardinals.

 Stuart Fairchild Game Info & Props vs. the Cardinals